harendraNayal/ebook-reader-page-flip/README.md

 # 📚 Flutter E-Book Reader App

 A beautiful and fast e-book reader built with Flutter for Android, iOS, Web, Windows & macOS.
-Supports realistic page-flip animation and smooth reading experience across all platforms.
-Best for Windows/Web/macOS due to big screen.
+Supports realistic page-flip animation and smooth reading experience across all platforms (best for Windows/Web/macOS due to big screen as of now.)

 ---